alucianOriginal/XAIGPUARC/README.md

 Testest well with 718 Gib/s Bandwith on Claw Quad Cannel Meteor Lake Mod.

 If you are a Windows User, i personal recommend to use the AIPlayground Programm from Intel itself!
 You see there is no need to make a Windows Version of XAIGPUARC.
+(Update 1 DEZ.25 Now i think this is way faster in the special cases woh it works fine!!!)

 A Pro Version with also own made Code from Scratch is comming soon only for Customers.
 Let us make AI usefull and less expensive for your Company.